leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/readme.md

 due to the use of "using namespace std" in ofMain.h.
 To avoid this a preprocessor definition _HAS_STD_BYTE=0 is included in the project.

+### MSBuild

+Refer to "msbuild.md" for using MSBuild with the example project instead of the Visual Studio IDE.